-INWIT has chosen a manager, reporting to the Chief Financial Officer, appointed to handle relations with the financial community and with all the shareholders (Head of Investor Relations).
-The Investor Relations department develops and manages relations with investors and equity analysts, so as to facilitate an effective, complete, timely and transparent communication flow between the company and the market.
-In international financial community, organised both in presence and virtually, on a regular basis.
+INWIT has chosen a manager, reporting to the General Manager, appointed to handle relations with the financial community and with all the shareholders (Head of Investor Relations & Corporate Development).

+The Investor Relations & Corporate Development department develops and manages relations with investors and equity analysts, so as to facilitate an effective, complete, timely and transparent communication flow between the company and the market.
+In 2023, the financial communication programme included many meetings between the Company and the Italian and international financial community, organised both in presence and virtually, on a regular basis.
 The company took part in numerous roadshows, trade conferences for infrastructure issuers, in the communications and digital technology sector, as well as events focused on the Italian stock market, reaching a global audience of institutional investors, current or potential shareholders.
-This activity focused on the main European and North American financial markets.
-This activity is supplemented by constant contact with investors and analysts through ad hoc meetings, direct phone calls and emails.
+This activity focused on the main European and analysts through ad hoc meetings, direct phone calls and emails.